armory/documentation/_spinnaker_install_admin_guides/services-tls.md

 Spinnaker services communicate with each other and can exchange potentially sensitive data.
 Enabling TLS between services ensures that this data is encrypted and that a service will only communicate with another service that has a valid certificate.

+Switching from plain HTTP to HTTPS will cause some short disruption to the services as they become healthy at different times.

 ## Introduction